wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-vms-containers.md

 ## What are containers good for?

-They're great for many things, but they encourage&mdash;as do [Azure Cloud Services](/home/features/cloud-services/) and [Azure Service Fabric](/documentation/articles/service-fabric-overview)&mdash;the creation of single-service, [microservice]-oriented distributed applications, in which application design is based on more small, composable parts rather than on larger, more strongly coupled components.
+They're great for many things, but they encourage&mdash;as do [Azure Cloud <!-- deleted by customization Services](/home/features/cloud-services/) --><!-- keep by customization: begin --> Services](http://www.windowsazure.cn/home/features/cloud-services/) <!-- keep by customization: end --> and [Azure Service Fabric](/documentation/articles/service-fabric-overview)&mdash;the creation of single-service, [microservice]-oriented distributed applications, in which application design is based on more small, composable parts rather than on larger, more strongly coupled components.

 This is especially true in public cloud environments like Azure, in which you rent VMs when and where you want them.
 Not only do you get isolation and rapid deployment and orchestration tools, but you can make more efficient application infrastructure decisions.